 Neurodiverse Hiring Intiative at RIT

 Employers are interested in hiring the best and the brightest job candidates but standard recruitment practices can unintentionally screen out neurodiverse job seekers.
-Once employed, individuals on the autism spectrum become loyal, long-term employees with strengths in logical and analytical thinking, great attention to detail, and strong ability to focus on the task at hand.
-The Neurodiverse Hiring Initiative at RIT, a partnership between RIT Career Services and Cooperative Education and the Spectrum Support Program, will help connect employers and job seekers on the autism spectrum in the following ways:
+The Neurodiverse Hiring Initiative at RIT, a partnership between RIT Career Services and Cooperative Education and the Spectrum Support Program, seeks to connect job seekers on the autism spectrum with employers seeking neurodiverse talent.

 Hiring on the Spectrum - Employees with Autism Spectrum Disorder